 See the SA District Registers page of this Library Guide.

 For privacy reasons indexes for births after 1928 are not yet publicly available, but the information may appear in newspaper notices on the Trove website.

 If you cannot come into the Library to search for yourself, you can submit a request for a basic search via the State Library Ask Us service.

 If you have not had success with the official indexes, you could also try:

 Genealogy SA have compiled indexes to the District Registers (District births, deaths and marriages indexes) which can be searched at the State Library.

 The original District Registers are located at a number of South Australian Council libraries.
-Use the search tool in the middle of the Family History SA website page.

 Copies of the registers are also available at the Genealogy SA Library, Unley.
 Click on the tab above entitled SA District Registers.